sethbeauchamp/sdwan-image-uploader/README.md

 Clone to repository to your local machine.
 ```
 git clone https://github.com/sethbeauchamp/sdwan-image-uploader.git
-cd
+cd sdwan-image-uploader
 ```

-Move any image files you wish to upload into the the Images folder.
+Move any image files you wish to upload into the the Images folder within the sdwan-image-uploader folder.

 ## Usage
 ```